jean-lourenco/Qubinator/README.md

 ## 3D

-This one is specially nice with long words:
+This one is especially nice with long words:
 ``` csharp
   Quber.To3D("INCONSTITUCIONAL");